Code-Institute-Submissions/edwarddoyle-CI-MS4/README.md

 ### Acknowledgements

-> Stack Overflow and the Code Institute LMS proved to be invaluble resources
+>* The Code Institute LMS proved to be invaluble resources
-> My employer for allowing me time to juggle a hectic work schedule and completing this project
+>* My employer for allowing me time to juggle a hectic work schedule and completing this project
-> My fellow students for their advice on Slack
+>* My fellow students for their advice on Slack
+>* Previous students, whos github repositories proved invaluable

+I have learned so many new skills durign my time on this course.
+Coming from a PHP background I found the syntax change difficult to adapt to.
+I hope going forward that I can build on the skills I learned through the Code Institute.

 [Back to Top](<#table-of-contents>)